telegram-bot-sdk/website-archive/source/docs/quick-start.md

 ```

 ## 2. Configuration
-Copy your `bot_token` received from @BotFather an paste it to `.env` file:
+Copy your `bot_token` received from @BotFather and paste it to `.env` file:
 ```
 TELEGRAM_BOT_TOKEN="Your Bot token here"
 ...
 ```

 ## 3. Making a request
 Making a request using the SDK is pretty straightforward.
-Try run `$ php public/index.php`, you should have your bot information printed in your console:
+Try open `public/index.php` file from your browser, you should have your bot information printed on your screen:
 ```
 <?php